 Brown University School of Professional Studies offers high-quality campus-based and online programs to diverse audiences regionally, nationally and internationally.
 The School offers academic programs for pre-college students, as well as Brown and visiting undergraduates.
-Faculty, adjunct instructors, and graduate students find that this teaching is an opportunity to develop innovative courses and acquire valuable experience with different audiences.
+Faculty, adjunct instructors, graduate students, and seasoned educators find that this teaching is an opportunity to develop innovative courses and acquire valuable experience with different audiences.
 Further information on our varied programs and opportunities to teach within them can be found below.

-To propose a new course, complete the course proposal form.
+To propose a new course, you will need to complete the course proposal form.
 New course proposals are reviewed by our curriculum committee.
 We will contact you if your new course is approved.
 If you would like to discuss your course proposal, please contact us (401) 863-7901 to schedule an appointment with a program director.

-Instructors are welcome to submit a course proposal throughout the year.
+Instructors are welcome to submit course proposals throughout the year.
 Calls for new course proposals are published in Morning Mail.